MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 A service provider can add proprietary XML inside the **CUSTOMATTRIBUTES** element of the PlayReady Header.
 Any tags used inside the **CUSTOMATTRIBUTES** element are guaranteed to not clash with future tags defined by Microsoft.

 Microsoft code does not act on any XML inside this element.
-The service provider’s backend or their client side code are the only ones who typically interpret the value of this element.
+The service provider’s backend or their Client side code are the only ones who typically interpret the value of this element.
 For example, let’s say a white label service represents front-end services AAA, BBB, CCC.
 Such a service can encrypt its content library only once (since that is an expensive operation), but when it serves out content to an end-user, it can set the **CUSTOMATTRIBUTES** to the name of the specific front-end service that the end-user subscribes to.
 When the end user requests a license for that content, this enables the white label service to determine which front-end service the end-user subscribes to, so that it can issue a different license.

 It is recommended that the size of this field should not exceed 1 kilobyte (KB).